 Iceland, Sweden and Andorra officially top the tables, but there are some surprise bargains and overpriced anomalies dotted throughout - especially if you're searching for group getaways or a romantic escape.
 Take a look at our map and chart to discover more about Airbnb prices around Europe and see where you could save - and with prices ranging from £112 per night to £26 on average, there's plenty of wiggle-room!
 Our Airbnb vouchers page will help you save on your next booking too.

-(Versions of the map and the chart in Euros are also available - full research can be found via this link).
+(Versions of the map and the chart in Euros are also available).

 With the notoriously pricey regions of Western Europe and the Nordics topping the tables, the research also highlights surprisingly affordable stays across much of central Europe, and the countries that might be best to avoid if you’re travelling on a budget.
 For example: